FlagOpen/FlagEmbedding/README.md

 ## Evaluation
 `baai-general-embedding` models achieve **state-of-the-art performance on both MTEB and C-MTEB leaderboard!**
-More details and evaluation tools see our [scripts](https://github.com/FlagOpen/FlagEmbedding/blob/master/C_MTEB/README.md).
+For more details and evaluation tools see our [scripts](https://github.com/FlagOpen/FlagEmbedding/blob/master/C_MTEB/README.md).

 - **MTEB**: